whiteeagle44/travel-agency/README.md

   vector<Tour> tours;
   ```

-The vector container was chosen for storing customer list because vector provides automatic space reallocation, which allows for adding new elements easily and takes less space than a list.
+The vector container was chosen because vector provides automatic space reallocation, which allows for adding new elements easily and takes less space than a list.

 ```cpp
 class TravelAgency {